devsecops/defcon-workshop/section-1/README.md

     * Restart the shell
     * Type `go version`.
 It should say `go version go1.8.3 linux/amd64`

-9. Type `gcloud init` and authenticate yourself!
+9. Type `gcloud init` and authenticate yourself.
+Choose your project and the set the region to `us-west1` and zone to `us-west1-a`.

 ### Linux (Kali)